-Please view the Year 2 Meet and Greet video for this academic year.
-The video provides you with key information regarding your child’s curriculum for the academic year.
+Welcome to the Year 2 Class Page.
+Please view the Year 2 Meet and Greet presentation for this academic year.
+The presentation provides you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-Spring 1 – Who Rules our Land?
+Spring 2 – Who Rules our Land?

 Summer 2 – Why are Bees Important?

 Our final topic of the year will focus on the huge environmental issue of the decline of bees.
 We will take a visit to West Dean Gardens to see the bees in the wonderful flower gardens there and enjoy learning about the vast array of plants and flowers.
 We will also focus on where our water comes from, before identifying where the largest rivers in the world can be located.
 To deepen their understanding of human and physical features, pupils will visit the River Lavant.
 During our trip to West Dean Gardens we will also look at the tributaries to the streams within the gardens.
 In learning about bees, pupils will learn more about where food comes from and the importance of bees in pollination.